StackWM/Stack/README.md

 See [what's new in the latest release](https://losttech.software/stack-whatsnew.html)

+## Building

+This repository uses git modules.

+`git clone --recurse-submodule`, then open and build Stack.sln

 ## Windows 7

 Windows 7 is not supported in the latest versions, but you can